-- any services performed before a patient becomes eligible for benefits or after a patient's eligibility terminates, even if a treatment plan has been approved - reimbursement for any services in excess of the frequency limitations specified in the Schedule of Covered Dental Services - charges in excess of the allowed amounts, contact Delta Dental for the Schedule of Allowed Amounts for each covered service or the annual or lifetime amount - treatment for accidental injury to natural teeth that is provided more than 12 months after the date of the accident - services or supplies that the Plan determines are experimental or investigative in nature - services or treatments that the Plan determines do not have a reasonably favorable prognosis - any treatment performed principally for cosmetic reasons including, but not limited to, laminate, veneers and tooth bleaching - special techniques, including precision dentures, overdenture, characterization or personalization of crowns, dentures, fillings or any other service.
+any services performed before a patient becomes eligible for benefits or after a patient's eligibility terminates, even if a treatment plan has been approved.

+- reimbursement for any services in excess of the frequency limitations specified in the Schedule of Covered Dental Services. - orthodontic care for individuals 19 or older - out-of-network orthodontic care for individuals under age 19 - charges in excess of the allowed amounts, or the annual maximum, or the lifetime maximum for orthodontic care - treatment for accidental injury to natural teeth that is provided more than 12 months after the date of the accidental injury - services or supplies that the Plan determines are experimental or investigative in nature, except to the extent provided by law - services or treatments that the Plan determines do not have a reasonably favorable prognosis - any treatment performed principally for cosmetic reasons, including, but not limited to, laminate, veneers and tooth bleaching - special techniques, including precision dentures, overdenture, characterization or personalization of crowns, dentures, fillings or any other service.
 This includes, but is not limited to, precision attachments and stress-breakers.
-Full or partial dentures that require special techniques and time due to special problems, such as loss of supporting bone structure, are also excluded
+Full or partial dentures that require special techniques and time due to special problems, such as loss of supporting bone structure, are also excluded - any procedure, appliance or restoration that alters the "bite," or the way the teeth meet (also referred to as occlusion and vertical dimension), and/or restore or maintain the bite, except as provided under orthodontic benefits.
+Such procedures include, but are not limited to, equilibration, periodontal splinting, full-mouth rehabilitation, restoration of tooth structure lost from attrition and restoration for misalignment of teeth - any procedures involving full-mouth reconstruction, or any services related to dental implants, including any surgical implant with a prosthetic device attached to it